tchajed/minimal-elf/README.md

 It even constructs the assembly using [iced-x86](https://docs.rs/iced-x86/latest/iced_x86/index.html), a remarkable library for parsing and assembling x86 using Rust builders (not even macros!).

+The ELF format has a program header followed by some number of section headers.
+To optimize for space, our ELF file only uses a single program header and no section headers (unlike the above file which has three sections; one is of size 0 and the other is an empty symbol table).

 The result is a remarkably small file: